 Faller Program

-The basic Chainsaw and Faller programs have recently undergone a complete review in partnership with CAGC, the BC Forest Safety Council, the BC Wildfire Service and WorkSafeBC.
+The Basic Chainsaw and Faller programs have recently undergone a complete review in partnership with CAGC, the BC Forest Safety Council, the BC Wildfire Service and WorkSafeBC.

 The Oil and Gas industry in Canada has adopted the BC program to be used throughout the industry and promote transferability and mobility among workers and sectors.